 Crossways is a systemic Lutheran School and is the only non-government school within a radius of 300kms of Ceduna.
 Situated on the Far West Coast of South Australia, Crossways offers quality educational programs, within a Christian setting, from an Early Learning Centre (ELC) to Year 10 (Junior and Middle Schools).
 The school is located within 2kms of the main business centre of the town.
 Facilities include modern air-conditioned classrooms, library, chapel, food technology room, music room, one to one technological devices (iPads F - Year 6 and laptops Year 7 - 10), art room, new science lab facility, computer pods, outdoor learning space, art and cultural studies room, sports facilities inclusive of tennis, netball and basketball courts.
 The ELC was opened at the beginning of 2019, and provides an education to 3 and 4-year-old children.
-The school was established in 1983 originally with a commitment to provide excellence in education within a Christian setting.
-The school has a strong Indigenous enrolment but we are in the process of rigorous promotion to increase enrolments and attract more students (Indigenous and Non - Indigenous).
-We are here to serve the whole community of Ceduna (Multi Cultural School).
+The school was established in 1983 with a commitment to provide excellence in education within a Christian setting.
+The school has a strong Indigenous enrolment but we are a Multi-Cultural School serving the whole community of Ceduna.